fedora-python/tox-current-env/README.rst

 Run ``tox`` to invoke the tests.

-Running tests of this plugin with this plugin installed and ``--current-env`` flag will most likely blow up.
+Running tests of this plugin with its own ``--current-env`` flag will most likely blow up.

 License
 -------

-The ``tox-current-env`` project is licensed under so-called MIT license, full text available in the `LICENSE <https://github.com/fedora-python/tox-current-env/blob/master/LICENSE>`_ file.
+The ``tox-current-env`` project is licensed under the so-called MIT license, full text available in the `LICENSE <https://github.com/fedora-python/tox-current-env/blob/master/LICENSE>`_ file.

 Code of Conduct